nickvourd/Supernova/README.md

 Use dynamic variable name with `-v` switch and provide your preferred value.

+The default value of dynamic variable name is `shellcode`.

 #### Dynamic Variable Name Example

 Here is a simple example demonstrating how the dynamic variable name operates.